cdl-geneseo/geneseo-dictionary/T/Throwback-a-beer.md

 # Throwback a beer

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Throwback a beer

 Created by  Unknown User (mtr7) on Apr 29, 2015

 Action used to describe drinking a beer.
 Popularly used phrase among sports teams and fraternities that we surveyed.  &quot;Just got out of work, time to throwback a beer&quot;.
 Romig, S-Z, 2015.